Samsung/tizen-docs/docs/application/native/guides/app-management/package-manager.md

 ## Related Information
 - Dependencies
-  - Tizen 2.4 and higher for mobile
+  - Tizen 2.4 and Higher for Mobile
-  - Tizen 2.3.1 and higher for wearable
+  - Tizen 2.3.1 and Higher for Wearable